 International students will each be “linked” to an InterLink Mentor who will serve as a campus host during their stay in the US.

-Mentors will move in to UMW housing on Sunday, August 18 and will be eligible for two meals a day at Seacobeck until classes begin.
-All Mentors must attend an Orientation on Sunday, August 18 in Lee 412 at 3:00pm.
+Mentors will move in to UMW housing on Sunday, August 18 and will be eligible for three meals a day at Seacobeck until classes begin.
+All Mentors must attend an Orientation on Sunday, August 18 in Lee 412 form 4:00-8:30pm.
 Pizza will be served.